 John C. Fernie, Immediate Past Chair, became curious about ACHA as his young adult child with congenital heart defects discovered ACHA.
 They found that the organization provided extremely important support and encouragement through its forums, previous local groups, conferences, leadership and educational opportunities.
 John attended the 2011 ACHA national conference and was very impressed with the professionalism that ACHA exhibited during the conference as well as the commitment of patients and medical professionals to ACHA.
-John’s professional experience includes a stint as a college professor and subsequently 32 years in management positions in the finance and real estate industry.
-He is currently a Trustee on the Children’s Hospital Colorado Foundation and has served on the governing boards of several for-profit and non-profit organizations.
-John and his wife Barbara, who is a hospital Chaplain and also an active member in several charitable organizations, have two children.
+His professional experience includes a stint as a college professor and subsequently 32 years in management positions in the finance and real estate industry.
+John, who has two adult children, is currently a Trustee on the Children’s Hospital Colorado Foundation and has served on the governing boards of several for-profit and non-profit organizations.

 Kevin Gordon, Treasurer, hasn't allowed his complex congenital heart defect (d-TGA) to keep him from a wonderful life and a successful career.
 Professionally, Kevin has significant experience in retail sales, sales management, advertising, marketing, consumer research, technology development, e-commerce, retail concept development, strategic planning, venture capital, mergers and acquisitions, financial strategy, and new ventures.
 After 20+ years in corporate life, much of it with Best Buy, Kevin spent another decade as a founding partner in a retail strategy consulting firm.
 Personally, Kevin has traveled much of the world, and continues to pursue his passion for friends, books, music, theater, photography, sports cars, and (spectator) sports.
 Kevin finally hooked up with the Adult Congenital Heart Association after he attended the 3rd National Conference held at the Mayo Clinic in 2004.
 Kevin is excited about the opportunity to use his skills to help others with CHD learn more about their condition.
 Kevin lives in Minnetonka, MN, and Palm Springs, CA, with his wife, Michelle Traeger, and Squirt, their adorable Maltese.